 Indentations mark when items become subitems, and you can drag items left and right to change their level in the hierarchy.
 You can quickly collapse or open items to get a quick overview of top tasks or see everything in your project at once.

 The magic of the subitems field and hierarchical structure really becomes apparent when you start working with filters and in other views.
 For me, the “aha!” moment happened in Kanban view, when I was looking for all the tasks related to one of my main tasks.

 With the handy “Set filter for subitems” function, you can now immediately view all tasks related to a particular task in a couple of clicks.
 Not only does this help you intuitively know the progress of a particular part of your project, it also does away with the anxiety-inducing mass of tasks on your board in an instant.

 But that’s not all we built.
 Along with this subitem filter, we’ve also created a filter to help you find all tasks within a particular hierarchical range – view all top-level tasks only, or any tasks within any range with a simple slide of the toggle.

-These filters reduce the volume of tasks on your board to a minimal but important set, making it easy for you to know exactly what’s happening in your project, and what you’ve still got to do in a glance.
+These filters reduce the volume of tasks on your board to a minimal but important set, making it easy for you to know exactly what’s happening in your project, and what you’ve still got to do at a glance.

 And that’s not all!
 We’ve re-built the mind map so that it connects directly with hierarchies and subtasks, so when you make a change in the mind map, it reflects in the other views and vice versa!
-With this update, we have finally cemented the link between mind map and the other views, giving you multiple intuitive ways to work on your project.
+With this update, we have finally cemented the link between the mind map and the other views, giving you multiple intuitive ways to work on your project.

 If you already have a mind map in your collection, you can convert it to V2.0 by clicking the button in the top right corner of your mind map window.
-Once you convert your mind map, the title of the collection becomes the center of the map, and a subtask field will automatically be created so you can start adding tasks to the map from anywhere in your collection.
+Once you convert your mind map, the title of the collection becomes the centre of the map, and a subtask field will automatically be created so you can start adding tasks to the map from anywhere in your collection.